Vilnius Region: Vilnius dispute

 Since the two states were not at war, diplomatic negotiations were begun.
-The negotiations and international mediation led to nowhere and until 1920 the disputed territory remained divided into a Lithuanian and a Polish part.
+The negotiations and international mediation led nowhere and until 1920 the disputed territory remained divided into Lithuanian and Polish regions.

 In the 1920s, League of Nations twice attempted to organise plebiscites, although neither side was eager to participate.
-After a staged mutiny by Lucjan Żeligowski Poles took control over the area, and organised elections, which were boycotted by most Lithuanians, but also by many Jews and Belarusians because of strong Polish military control.
+After a staged mutiny by Lucjan Żeligowski, the Poles took control of the area and organised elections, which were boycotted by most Lithuanians, as well as by many Jews and Belarusians because of strong Polish military control.

-The Polish government never acknowledged the Russo-Lithuanian convention of July 12, 1920, that granted the latter state territory seized from Poland by the Red Army during the Polish–Soviet War, then promised to Lithuania as the Soviet forces were retreating under the Polish advance; particularly as the Soviets had previously renounced claims to that region in the Treaty of Brest-Litovsk.
+The Polish government never acknowledged the Russo-Lithuanian convention of July 12, 1920, that granted the latter state territory seized from Poland by the Red Army during the Polish–Soviet War, then promised to Lithuania as the Soviet forces were retreating under the Polish advance, particularly as the Soviets had previously renounced claims to that region in the Treaty of Brest-Litovsk.
 In turn, the Lithuanian authorities did not acknowledge the Polish–Lithuanian border of 1918–1920 as permanent nor did they ever acknowledge the sovereignty of the puppet Republic of Central Lithuania.

-In 1922 the Republic of Central Lithuania voted to join Poland and the choice was later accepted by the League of Nations, The area granted to Lithuania by the Bolsheviks in 1920 continued to be claimed by Lithuania, with the city of Vilnius being treated as that state's official capital and the temporary capital in Kaunas, and the states officially remained at war.
-It was not until the Polish ultimatum of 1938, that the two states resolved diplomatic relations.
+In 1922 the Republic of Central Lithuania voted to join Poland, and the choice was later accepted by the League of Nations, The area granted to Lithuania by the Bolsheviks in 1920 continued to be claimed by Lithuania, with Vilnius being treated as that state's official capital, with the temporary capital being Kaunas, and the states officially remained at war.
+It was not until the Polish ultimatum of 1938 that the two states resolved diplomatic relations.

 Some historians speculated, that the loss of Vilnius might have nonetheless safeguarded the very existence of the Lithuanian state in the interwar period.
 Despite an alliance with the Soviets (Soviet–Lithuanian Peace Treaty) and the war with Poland, Lithuania was very close to being invaded by the Soviets in the summer of 1920 and having been forcibly converted into a socialist republic.
-They believe it was only the Polish victory against the Soviets in the Polish–Soviet War (and the fact that the Poles did not object to some form of Lithuanian independence) that derailed the Soviet plans and gave Lithuania an experience of interwar independence.
+They believe it was only the Polish victory over the Soviets in the Polish–Soviet War (and the fact that the Poles did not object to some form of Lithuanian independence) that derailed the Soviet plans and gave Lithuania an experience of interwar independence.

 In 1939, the Soviets proposed to sign the Soviet–Lithuanian Mutual Assistance Treaty.
-According to this treaty, about one-fifth of the Vilnius Region, including the city of Vilnius itself, was returned to Lithuania in exchange for stationing 20,000 Soviet troops in Lithuania.
+According to this treaty, about one-fifth of the Vilnius Region, including Vilnius itself, was to be returned to Lithuania in exchange for stationing 20,000 Soviet troops in Lithuania.
 Lithuanians at first did not want to accept this, but later the Soviet Union said that troops would enter Lithuania, anyway, so Lithuania accepted the deal.
-1/5 of the Vilnius region was ceded, even though the Soviet Union always recognised the whole Vilnius region as part of Lithuania previously.
+A fifth of the Vilnius region was ceded, even though the Soviet Union had always recognised the whole Vilnius region as part of Lithuania previously.
+Vilnius Region was under Lithuanian administration until June 1940, when all of Lithuania was annexed by the Soviet Union.